satansdeer/satansdeer.github.com/src/pages/posts/react-native-mobx-tutorial-part-2/index.md

 image: react_native_mobx_1_thumb-2.jpg
 ---

-This is second part of the MobX tutodial series, today we'll setup project and add our mobx stores.
+This is second part of the MobX tutorial series, today we'll setup project and add our MobX stores.

 ## Table Of Contents